 It takes courage to homeschool, and it takes even more courage to homeschool as a single mom.
-When Kristen heard about homeschooling and the Texas Home School Coalition (THSC) from her Uber driver one day, she took this courageous step and began homeschooling her son as a divorced single parent.
+When Kristen heard about homeschooling from one of her Uber passenger one day, she took this courageous step and began homeschooling her son as a divorced single parent.

 She became a member of THSC, but she had no idea that a little after two years of homeschooling, she would be in the midst of a nightmare that would seriously threaten her ability and freedom to homeschool her child as she was legally entitled.

 Homeschooling in Texas may be entirely legal, but apparently that doesn’t stop government bureaucrats from punishing innocent families for it.
 This is precisely what happened to Kristen.